 Eimear was born in Co.
 Cavan and now lives in the medieval city of Kilkenny with her husband John and two sons.
-Even as a young child Eimear Lawlor would conjure up stories with their imagination, sharing them with anyone who would listen.
-They've developed their storytelling and writing quite a bit since then, but the thrill of language and creation they first discovered as a child has never gone away.
+As a young child, she would conjure up stories with her imagination, sharing them with anyone who would listen.
+She has developed storytelling and writing quite a bit since then, and the thrill of language and creation she first discovered as a child has never gone away.

-This is her debut novel and a work of fiction which was inspired when she read her aunt's Bureau of Military Statement.
-Her aunt worked in Dublin for the political party in 1917 that was trying to gain independence from England.
-Her aunt worked with Michael Collins and Éamon De Valera who she continued to work for after the Civil War as his private secretary.
+This is her debut novel, and a work of fiction which was inspired when she read her aunt's History Bureau of Military Statement.
+Her aunt worked in Dublin for the political party in 1917 that was trying to gain independence from the United Kingdom.
+Her aunt worked with Michael Collins and Éamon De Valera, and she continued to work for him after the Civil War as his private secretary.

 Get in touch if you've got any comments, questions, suggestions, or just want to say hello.
-Eimear Lawlor would be more than happy to hear from you.
+Eimear would be more than happy to hear

 Check out the latest work by Eimear Lawlor.
 This is her debut novel and a work of fiction which was inspired when she read her aunt’s Bureau of Military Statement.
 Her aunt worked in Dublin for the political party in 1917 that was trying to gain independence from England.
 Her aunt worked with Michael Collins and Éamon De Valera who she continued to work for after the Civil War as his private secretary.